 First Indie Cassette Release!

 1978 was an interesting year.
-After leaving the Kootenays, I spent a few months playing solo in some of the toughest bars in BC and Alberta, and came back to the West Coast exhausted and discouraged.
+After leaving the Kootenays, I spent a few months playing solo in some of the toughest bars in BC and Alberta, and arrived back on the West Coast exhausted and discouraged and nursing a broken heart.
 It was almost as if the whole back-to-the-land interlude had been just a dream… but life, as they say, goes on, and there were more wonderful adventures waiting just down the road for me.